GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/migration-example/README.md

 ###  Maven

-1. Build a fresh binary with
+1. Build a fresh binary by using:

     `mvn clean compile`

-1. Run the application locally at [localhost:8080][5] with
+1. Run the application locally at [localhost:8080][5] by using:

     `mvn appengine:run`

-1. Generate the client library in a zip file named `helloworld-v1-java.zip` with
+1. Generate the client library located at `target/client-libs/helloworld-v1-java.zip` by using:

     `mvn endpoints-framework:clientLibs`

-1. Deploy your application to Google App Engine with
+1. Deploy your application to Google App Engine by using:

     `mvn appengine:deploy`

 ### Gradle

-1. Build a fresh binary with
+1. Build a fresh binary by using:

     `gradle clean compileJava`

-1. Run the application locally at [localhost:8080][5] with
+1. Run the application locally at [localhost:8080][5] by using:

     `gradle appengineRun`

-1. Generate the client library in a zip file named `helloworld-v1-java.zip` with
+1. Generate the client library located at `build/endpointsClientLibs/helloworld-v1-java.zip` by using:

     `gradle endpointsClientLibs`

-1. Deploy your application to Google App Engine with
+1. Deploy your application to Google App Engine by using:

     `gradle appengineDeploy`